Krupam-Patel/hull-white-pricer/README.md

 ### 1. `curve_builder.py`

-- Implements the `Curve` class to manage market discount curves.
+- Implements the `Curve` class for managing market discount curves
-- Uses cubic interpolation and smoothing splines to construct discount factors and instantaneous forward rates.
+- Uses cubic interpolation and smoothing splines to construct discount factors and instantaneous forward rates
-- Provides methods to obtain discount factors and forward rates for arbitrary maturities.
+- Provides methods to obtain discount factors and forward rates for arbitrary maturities

 ### 2. `hw_model.py`

-  - Implements the Hull-White one-factor short rate model classes:
+- Implements the Hull-White one-factor short rate model
-  - `HullWhiteModel`: encapsulates the Hull-White model dynamics and analytic functions.
+- `HullWhiteModel`: encapsulates the Hull-White model dynamics and analytic functions
-  - `HullWhiteSimulation`: Monte Carlo simulator for short rate paths via exact and Euler schemes under both risk-neutral and forward measures.
+- `HullWhiteSimulation`: Monte Carlo simulator for short rate paths using exact and Euler schemes under both the risk-neutral and forward measures
-  - `HullWhiteCurveBuilder`: computes zero-coupon bond prices, discount factors, forward rates, and long rates based on Hull-White simulations.
+- `HullWhiteCurveBuilder`: computes zero-coupon bond prices, discount factors, forward rates, and long rates implied by Hull-White dynamics

 ### 3. `hw_pricer.py`

-  - Implements the price engines for valuing interest rate products
+- Implements pricing engines for interest rate derivatives
-  - `HullWhitePricer`: prices common interest rate derivatives such as zero-coupon bond options (calls and puts), caps, floors, swaps, swaptions... with both analytic formulas and Monte Carlo methods.
+- `HullWhitePricer`: prices standard interest rate products including zero-coupon bond options (calls and puts), caps, floors, swaps, and swaptions using both analytic formulas and Monte Carlo methods

 ### 4. `hw_calibration.py`

-- Implements the `HullWhiteCalibrator` class to calibrate the Hull-White model parameters (`a` and `sigma`) to market prices of caps or other interest rate instruments.
+- Implements the `HullWhiteCalibrator` class to calibrate the Hull-White model parameters (`a` and `sigma`) to market prices of caps or other interest rate instruments
-- Uses nonlinear least squares optimization (`scipy.optimize.minimize`) to minimize pricing errors.
+- Uses nonlinear least-squares optimization (`scipy.optimize.minimize`) to minimize pricing errors
 ---

 ## Features

-- Smooth interpolation of market discount curves.
+- Smooth interpolation of market discount curves
-- Analytical and simulation-based methods for interest rate dynamics.
+- Analytical and simulation-based methods for interest rate dynamics
-- Pricing of a wide variety of vanilla and exotic interest rate derivatives.
+- Pricing of a broad range of interest rate derivatives
-- The entire model operates under the forward measure, enabling efficient computations.
+- Model implementation under the forward measure for efficient computations
-- Model calibration framework for real market data.
+- Calibration framework suitable for real market data

 ---